 Foreign Securities and Currencies Risk: Foreign securities prices may decline or fluctuate because of: (a) economic or political actions of foreign governments, and/or (b) less regulated or liquid securities markets.
-Investors holding these securities are also exposed to foreign currency risk (the possibility that foreign currency will fluctuate in value against the U.S. dollar or that a foreign government will convert, or be forced to convert, its currency to another currency, changing its value against the U.S. dollar).
+Investors holding these securities may also be exposed to foreign currency risk (the possibility that foreign currency will fluctuate in value against the U.S. dollar or that a foreign government will convert, or be forced to convert, its currency to another currency, changing its value against the U.S. dollar).

 Fund of Funds Risk: The investment performance of client portfolios is affected by the investment performance of the underlying funds in which the portfolio is invested.
-The ability of the total client portfolio to achieve its investment objective depends on the ability of the underlying Matson-advised mutual funds to meet their investment objectives, on Matson's decisions regarding the allocation of the portfolio's assets among the underlying Matson-advised mutual funds, and on Matson's decisions regarding investments made by the underlying Matson-advised mutual funds.
+The ability of the total client portfolio to achieve its investment objective depends on the ability of the underlying funds to meet their investment objectives and on the Matson's decisions regarding the allocation of the portfolio's assets among the underlying funds.
 The portfolio may allocate assets to an underlying fund or asset class that underperforms other funds or asset classes.
-There is no assurance that the investment objective of the portfolio or any underlying fund will be achieved.
+There can be no assurance that the investment objective of the portfolio any underlying funds will be achieved.
 When the portfolio invests in underlying funds, investors are exposed to a proportionate share of the expenses of those underlying funds in addition to the expenses of the portfolio.
-Matson may receive fees both directly on your account as well as on the money your account invests in the underlying funds, and the underlying funds themselves may bear expenses of the mutual funds or ETFs in which they invest.
-Through its investments in the underlying funds, the portfolio is subject to the risks of the underlying funds' investments, with certain underlying fund risks described later in this content.
-More information on mutual funds, ETFs, and associated fees, is available in fund prospectus documents, available online at: http://funddocs.filepoint.com/matsonmoney/.
+Through its investments in the underlying funds, the portfolio is subject to the risks of the underlying funds' investments.
+Certain of the risks of the underlying funds 'investments will be described later.
 Interest Rate Risk: Fixed income securities are subject to interest rate risk because the prices of fixed income securities tend to move in the opposite direction of interest rates.
 When interest rates rise, fixed income security prices fall.
 When interest rates fall, fixed income security prices rise.
 In general, fixed income securities with longer maturities are more sensitive to changes in interest rates.

-Market Risk: Even a long-term investment approach cannot guarantee a profit or prevent a loss.
-Economic, political, and issuer-specific events, known as market risks, will cause the value of fixed income securities to rise or fall.
+Market Risk: Even a long-term investment approach cannot guarantee a profit.
+Economic, political, and issuer-specific events will cause the value of fixed income securities owned by Matson portfolios to rise or fall.

-Small Company Risk: Securities of small public companies with a total market capitalization (market value) of \$300M to \$2B are known as small-cap companies.
-Publicly traded companies with a total market capitalization (market value) of \$50M to \$300M are known as micro-cap companies.
-Both small-cap and micro-cap companies are often less liquid than those of large companies which can make it difficult to sell the securities of small-cap or micro-cap companies at a desired time or price.
-As a result, small-cap and micro-cap company stocks may fluctuate relatively more in price.
-In general, these companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.
+Small Company Risk: Securities of small companies are often less liquid than those of large companies and this could make it difficult to sell a small company security at a desired time or price.
+As a result, small company stocks may fluctuate relatively more in price.
+In general, smaller capitalization companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.

-Value Investment Risk: Value stocks are stocks of publicly traded companies that tend to trade at a "value price" compared to a company's financials.
-These stocks may perform differently from the market.
-Following a value-oriented investment strategy may cause client portfolios to underperform equity investment strategies.
+Value Investment Risk: Value stocks may perform differently from the market as a whole and following value-oriented investment strategies may cause client portfolios to at times underperform equity funds that use other investment strategies.